peter-fm/snapbase/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A queryable time machine for your structured data from entire databases and SQL queries to Excel, CSV, parquet and JSON files.
-Snapbase is data version control augmented by SQL.
+A queryable time machine for your structured data from entire databases and SQL query results to Excel, CSV, parquet and JSON files.
+Snapbase is a data version control system augmented by SQL.
 Supports both local and cloud snapshot storage.

 ## Features